apache/singa/README.md

 --with-libhdfs is optional as by default the path is /usr/local/.

+To compile with python wrappers, you should run:

+	$ ./tool/python/singa/generatepy.sh
+	$ ./configure --enable-python --with-python=/PATH/TO/Python.h

+--with-python is optinal as by default the path is /usr/local/include.

 You can also run the following command for further configuration.

     $ ./configure --help

 ##Running Examples